carriercomm/DarkLord/README.md

 	Headers:
 	Authorization: "<authentication-token>"

+#### POST /close
+Request account clousre.
+Sets the closure verification token and expiry date

+**Request:**

+	Headers:
+	Authorization: "<authentication-token>"

+#### GET /close/:token
+Accepts a token, deletes the users account from the database

 #### POST /logout
 Since the cookies are httpOnly to improve security you won't be able to remove them via JavaScript.
 Therefore call this end point to instruct the server to remove them.